-The entire Performance Specification 4B would be updated to the Environmental Monitoring Management Council (EMMC) methods format used for all other performance specifications.
+The entire Performance Specification 4B is updated to the Environmental Monitoring Management Council (EMMC) methods format used for all other performance specifications.
+In response to comment, some of the references to other sections are replaced with text.

 O. Performance Specification 6 of Appendix B of Part 60